oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 In this lab, we used the Data Analysis tool to create a dimensional model (Analytic View) on the sales analysis table and then analyze movie sales across various dimensions such as age groups, marital status and movie genre.
 We found many interesting patterns in customer purchasing behavior.

+Analytic view not only makes the analysis easy in the Data Analysis tool in Data Studio but also in dedicated reporting tools such as OAC or Tableau.
+As the hierarchies and measures are defined in the database, analysis of this data is always simple to do, and performance-optimized, regardless of the choice of the analysis tool.

 You may now **proceed to the next lab**.